I will only do CR/NC grade option.

 -- Imagine I'm asking questions about what you wrote, and put those answers in the contract.

-For question #2 , pick out several (six, seven, ...) of the competencies that apply and write a sentence or two about each.
+For question #2 , make a bulleted list of several (seven, eight, ...) of the competencies that apply and write a few sentences about each.

 Report #1, Report #2, Report #3, Final Report.